Oddy-Nuff-Da-Snow-Leopard/4window-wp/wp-content/plugins/q2w3-fixed-widget/readme.txt

 Version 6.0.0 is a full rewrite of the frontend script.
 It fixes many edge cases like jumping, reloading, or resizing widgets.
 The rewrite also resolves bad Cumulative Layout Shifts.

-Most changes are available when you enable "Test new version" under Appearance > Fixed Widget Options.
+Most changes are available when you enable "Improved version" under Appearance > Fixed Widget.

 Please test and [let us know](https://wordpress.org/support/plugin/q2w3-fixed-widget/) if you discover any issues.